perbu/bollywood/README.md

 # Bollywood

-Bollywood a super simplistic actor model framework.
+Bollywood a simplistic actor model framework.
 I wrote this to get an idea how an actor model could be implemented in Go.

 It is not meant to be used in production and doesn't  do support networking, limiting the actors to work within a single process.

 ## Usage